Tuesday, June 29, 2010

 Today, we said goodbye to Carl and Gale, two 62-year old pals from Minnesota, who had signed up for the Astoria-to-Boise leg of this tour.
 I'm going to miss them.
 For us slower cyclists, it's always nice to have extra company in the back.

-Carl pedaled as fast as he could and yelled "on your left" as he passed the row of cyclists.
-He was a natural.
-Then, they formed a paceline and let him pull for a few miles.
-I think Carl had the time of his life, and I think everyone else had the time of theirs watching him have his.
+Then, we formed a paceline and let him pull the group for a few miles.
+I think Carl had the time of his life ... and I think everyone else had the time of theirs watching him have his.

 In the montage of memories that I know will roll through my mind when I return to New York City this August, the images of Carl yelling "on your left" and pulling a paceline with a huge smile will be among them.